s-pace/docs-7/docs/Project/pictures.md

 ![](assets/en/Project/picNoFormat2.png)

 This icon indicates that the picture cannot be displayed or manipulated locally -- but it can be saved without alteration so that it can be displayed on other machines.
-This is the case, for instance, for PDF pictures on Windows, or for PICT format pictures.
+This is the case, for example, for PDF pictures on Windows, or for PICT format pictures.

-## Picture Resolution
+### Picture Resolution

 4D supports both standard and high resolution displays on both macOS and Windows platforms.